Praddy-GByte/crb_dashboard/README.md

-# Dashboard Project
+# Hydrological Dashboard

-A Shiny-based dashboard application for data visualization and analysis.
+Welcome to the Hydrological Dashboard!
+This interactive dashboard provides tools for analyzing and visualizing hydrological data.

+## Features

+- **Data Visualization**: Interactive plots and charts for hydrological data analysis
+- **Data Analysis**: Comprehensive data analysis tools and tables
+- **Interactive Maps**: Geographic visualization of hydrological data

+## Getting Started

+Use the sidebar menu to navigate between different sections of the dashboard:
+- Dashboard: Overview and welcome information
+- Data Visualization: Interactive plots and charts
+- Data Analysis: Data tables and analysis tools
+- About: Information about this dashboard

+## Data Sources

+This dashboard integrates data from various hydrological sources to provide comprehensive analysis capabilities.

 ## Description

 This project is a comprehensive dashboard built using R Shiny that provides interactive visualizations and analysis tools for various data sources.

-## Features

-- Interactive data visualization
-- Time series analysis
-- Spatial mapping capabilities
-- Comprehensive data analysis tools

 ## Installation